TheUnknownThing/vscode-acmoj/README.md

 6.  **Checking Submissions:**
     - The "My Submissions" view shows your recent submissions.
     - Click a submission to see its detailed results and code.
+7.  **Downloading Problem Attachments:**
+    - When viewing a problem that has attachments, you'll see an "Attachments" section at the bottom.
+    - Click the download button (⬇) next to any attachment to download it with proper authentication.
+    - Attachments can be downloaded to your workspace folder (`.acmoj/problem-{id}/`) or to a custom location via file dialog.
+    - The download progress is shown with a cancellable notification.

 ## Advanced Usage